VfanLee/vue-cordova-template/README.md

 1. Clone this project and navigate to its directory.
 2. Run `npm i && npm run build`.
 3. Execute `cordova platform add android`, and the dependent plugins will be installed automatically.
-4. Connect your phone or open an emulator, then run `npm run build:app`.
+4. Connect your phone or open an emulator, then run `npm run app`.

 That's it!
 Have Fun!